gaurang-ambasana/MERN-eCommece/README.md

 Create a .env file (yes, name of file is only ".env")

 Please note you'll have to stop & restart server for every changes in .env file and it should be located in your root folder

+don't forget to set this up in your .gitignore to avoid publishing of MONGO_URI and PAYPAL_CLIENT_ID

 ```
 NODE_ENV = development